-We will start the article about typical ESFJ careers by restating that the key words for ESFJs are Practical, Altruistic and Sociable.
-The jobs that ESFJs tend to choose reflect this as well – as people with this personality type are ultimate extroverts and very strong Sentinels (SJs), these traits tend to be clearly expressed and push them towards certain career paths.
-As always, please do not hesitate to leave us a comment below if you have any questions, suggestions or criticism.
+We will start the article about typical ESFJ careers by restating that the key words for ESFJs are Practical, Altruistic, and Sociable.
+The jobs that ESFJs tend to choose reflect this as well.
+As people with this personality type are Extraverted (E), their traits tend to be clearly visible, pushing them towards certain career paths.
+As always, please do not hesitate to leave us a comment below if you have any questions, suggestions, or criticism.

-To begin with, ESFJs are very organized, dependable and practical individuals.
-They take pleasure in making their environment more structured and predictable, and do not shy away from monotonous, routine tasks.
-Some of the best career paths for ESFJs revolve around these traits – for instance, people with this personality type can be excellent bookkeepers, accountants or administrators.
+To begin with, ESFJs are very organized, dependable, and practical individuals.
+They take pleasure in making their environment more structured and predictable, and they do not shy away from monotonous, routine tasks.
+Some of the best career paths for ESFJs revolve around these traits.
+For instance, people with this personality type can be excellent bookkeepers, accountants, or administrators.

 Next, it is worth pointing out the fact that ESFJs are very comfortable in social situations.
-They are good listeners and valuable team members, and prefer jobs that involve some level of personal contact and emotional feedback – pure analytical careers may be too dull for them.
+They are good listeners and valuable team members, and they prefer jobs that involve some level of personal contact and emotional feedback.
+Purely analytical careers may be too dull for them.
 ESFJs also tend to have a lot of practical knowledge and skills.
-Unsurprisingly, some of the best ESFJ careers are in teaching, medical care, counseling or social work.
+Unsurprisingly, some of the best ESFJ careers are in teaching, medical care, counseling, or social work.